This information will help you get ready for your esophageal manometry procedure at Memorial Sloan Kettering (MSK).

 The Day of Your Procedure

-- Do not take erythromycin (an antibiotic) or metoclopramide (Reglan®) the day of your procedure.
+- If you take erythromycin (an antibiotic) or metoclopramide (Reglan®), don’t take them on the day of your procedure.
 These medications will affect your test results.

 - A list of the medications you take at home

-- Medication for breathing problems (such as inhalers) or medicines for chest pain
+- Medication for breathing problems (such as an inhaler), if you take any

-Your doctor will explain the procedure to you and answer any questions you have.
-He or she will ask you to sign a consent form.
+Your doctor will explain the procedure to you and answer your questions.
+They will ask you to sign a consent form.

 After Your Procedure